-Α Significance of Operating or Running Costs а the cost of direct materials consumed will be in Transport Company relatively small compared to the labour, direct expenses and overheads cost В Maintenance Charges in Transport b a measure of relative efficiency Company С In hospital the cost unit is С Patient per day D In Day care medical centre the cost unit is d Bed per day Ε In electricity companies, the cost unit is е quality of performance is ignored.
-F In most services organisation f These costs are in the nature of semi-variable nature includes expenditure G The output of most service organisations g that represents a suitable measure of the service provided Н Realistic cost unit is one h Kilowatt I Unit cost measures in not-for-profit i Facilitates quotation of hiring rates to outside organisations is flawed as parties who ask for the transport service J one limitations of using unit costs in service j is often intangible and hence difficult to define. organisation It is therefore difficult to establish a measurable cost unit.
+С In hospital the cost unit is с Patient per day D In Day care medical centre the cost unit is d Bed per day Ε In electricity companies, the cost unit is е quality of performance is ignored.
+F In most services organisation f These costs are in the nature of semi-variable nature includes expenditure G The output of most service organisations g that represents a suitable measure of the service provided н Realistic cost unit is one h Kilowatt I Unit cost measures in not-for-profit organisations is flawed as i Facilitates quotation of hiring rates to outside parties who ask for the transport service J one limitations of using unit costs in service organisation j is often intangible and hence difficult to define.
+It is therefore difficult to establish a measurable cost unit.